Is-Daouda/is-Engine-Example-Pack/is-Engine-GameSlider/README.md

 ### Description:
 - This example shows you how to use the **GameSlider** to control a character.
 It also shows you how to animate an object with the framework's **animation engine**.
-- GameSlider: is a feature that allows you to slide your finger UP, DOWN, LEFT, RIGHT to perform an action.
+- **GameSlider**: is a feature that allows you to slide your finger UP, DOWN, LEFT, RIGHT to perform an action.

 ![image 1](./images/image_1.png)
 ![image 2](./images/image_2.png)